mdornseif/appengine-toolkit2/docs/source/gaetk2.datastore.rst

 gaetk2.datastore tries to codify a common set of expectations and usages for gaetk2.

-Inherit from ``gaetk.datastore.gaetkModel`` instead of ndb.Model to get some added functionality.
+Inherit from :class:`gaetk.datastore.gaetkModel` instead of ndb.Model to get some added functionality.
 The rationale there is that e common interface and thus admin- and programmer-time is more important than savings on space and and processing time.
 To we add possible unneded database fields.
 You can